Jronin201/mydemerzel-project/README.md

 - **Security**: CSP headers and input validation for secure operation
 - **Windows 11 Optimized**: Designed specifically for Windows 11 PC environments
 - **Quick-Action Buttons**: 20 TTRPG action buttons for rapid gameplay

+### Output & Reasoning Defaults

+Default max output tokens is 20k with medium reasoning effort.
+A context window preflight reduces the requested max if combined estimated input + output would exceed the configured window.
+Near-cap (≥95%) and truncation warnings are surfaced in logs and streaming done metadata (see PLAYBOOK for operational responses).

 ## Browser Compatibility